wincent/masochist/content/blog/optimization.md

 But let's not end on a down note.

 After finding and fixing the memoization bug, I discovered a 10x speed boost.
-Probably the singe largest win I've ever seen in the history of the project, and especially surprising given how much low-hanging fruit had already been scooped up.
+Probably the single largest win I've ever seen in the history of the project, and especially surprising given how much low-hanging fruit had already been scooped up.

 ## Heaps